OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda_intro.md

     $ curl -o Miniconda.sh https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh

-Please note you can get specific versions of the conda installer from [https://repo.continuum.io/miniconda] and download as follows:
+Please note if you ever need a specific versions of the conda installer (e.g. you know the latest one is not compatible with your system, or has a bug) you can get specific versions of conda from [https://repo.continuum.io/miniconda] and download as follows:

     $ curl -o Miniconda.sh https://repo.anaconda.com/miniconda/Miniconda3-4.3.31-Linux-x86_64.sh